Pruning trees and woody shrubs is an essential part of landscape maintenance. Right now in the dormant season is the prime time to prune.

 Start with plants that have dead branches.
 Look at the buds and the bark — dead branches will not have any full buds at the tips or will have loose or sunken bark.
 If these are not readily apparent, scratch the bark with your fingernail or pocket knife.
 A living branch will be green beneath the bark.

 Next, remove twigs and branches that may be diseased or infested with insects.
 Diseased branches will be discolored or have sunken bark.
 Twigs and branches infested with insects will have pitted or discolored bark — or insect eggs or body parts will still be evident.

-It's always important to remove the entire dead or infested branch.
+Make sure to remove the entire dead or infested branch.
 Prune it back to a main trunk or major branch of equal or larger size.

-Of course, topping (pdf) — or removing all the branches until you’re left with several big stubs — is always discouraged for both trees and shrubs.
+Of course, topping (pdf) — removing all the branches until you’re left with several big stubs — is always discouraged for both trees and shrubs.